haltcase/tablemark-cli/tests/__snapshots__/deprecations/no-case-headers-stderr.md

-Option --no-case-headers is deprecated.
-Please use --header-case=preserve instead.
+[33mOption --no-case-headers is deprecated.
+Please use --header-case=preserve instead.[39m